google/WebFundamentals/src/content/en/ilt/pwa/lab-scripting-the-service-worker.md

 });
 ```

 Save the file.
 Close __app/test/test-registered.html__ page if you have not already.
-Manually <a href="tools_for_pwa_developers.md#unregister">unregister the service worker</a> and refresh the page to install and activate the updated service worker.
+Manually <a href="tools-for-pwa-developers#unregister">unregister the service worker</a> and refresh the page to install and activate the updated service worker.
 The console log should indicate that the new service worker was registered, installed, and activated.